Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - **step1:** you should test ansible adhoc commands before writing the bash script, the command `ansible localhost -m ping` is usefull, use it few times against target hosts to verify connectivity

+- **step2:** you should read and understand the inventory file, if you haven't wrote your inventory by yourself, then you can check the inventory file in this repository.

 ```
 #!/bin/bash
 # Create the directory for ssh keys.